Performance-Based Regulation for Utilities and Stakeholders

 “Great speakers, thorough coverage of topics, knowledgeable presenters.” – Staff Rate Analyst, PSE&G

-The way we generate, distribute, consume, and pay for power today has been slowly evolving over the past decades.
-Customers are generating some of their own power, advanced metering structures allow for more sophisticated rate design, and large industrials—and even some residential customers—can actively adjust their demand in reaction to price signals and peak events.
+From utilities, regulators, and consumers, all stakeholders in the electric and gas utility industry can benefit from efficiency gains obtained through innovative regulation.
+Today, customers are generating some of their own power, advanced metering structures allow for more sophisticated rate design, and large industrials—and even some residential customers—can actively adjust their demand in reaction to price signals and peak events.
 Utilities, for their part, continue to look for ways to recover enough revenue to provide a reasonable return for shareholders.
-As a result, multiple are looking at alternative ratemaking approaches, including performance-based regulation (PBR), to incentivize utilities to respond to changing customer needs, encourage consideration of third-party options, reduce the frequency of rate cases, and decouple cost considerations from load changes.
+Many utilities are looking at alternative ratemaking approaches, including performance-based regulation (PBR), to respond to changing customer needs, and decouple cost considerations from load changes.

-This course on PBR will examine the principles of sound ratemaking, how regulatory objectives can impact the various alternatives, and elements of successful PBR mechanisms.
-The course will include updates to show the momentum of PBR across North America and where individual states are regarding implementing or pursuing PBR.
-Several utility case studies will be shared in this event as well.
+Attend this course to examine the principles of both traditional and alternative regulation.
+Come prepared for a robust discussion on how regulatory objectives can impact the various alternatives.
+The course will show the momentum of PBR across North America and where individual states are regarding implementing or pursuing PBR.
+A regulatory perspective and several utility case studies will be shared in this workshop.

-- Identify why some regulators are looking at new PBR-like mechanisms because of these changing needs
+- Review how performance-based regulation (PBR) compares with other regulatory methods and identify why some regulators are looking at new PBR-like mechanisms

-- Discuss the elements of a successful performance-based ratemaking mechanisms
+- Discuss the elements of successful PBR mechanisms

 - List the steps and options for implementation